leobellap/contacts_app/README.md

 2. Delete contact's data :scissors:
 3. Search and display contact's data :mag_right:

-Temporary link for the project:
+This project uses HTMX for SPA like web dev approach. :zap:

+Temporary link for the project (it may take some time to connect to the website, because of subscription free type of hosting):
 <https://contacts-app-4b6j.onrender.com/>

 Services used for deploying: